Ruchita-0310/Diatom_consortium_genomics/data_analysis.md

 ```text
 phaeodactylum_to_diatom_blastn_redo/04_summary/phaeodactylum_vs_diatom_BLASTN_with_PT_and_BRAKER_ET_genes.tsv
 ```
 This redo BLASTN summary was used only as a yes/no lookup.
-PHATRDRAFT IDs, *P. tricornutum* gene names, percent identity, alignment length, bitscore, and e-value columns were not retained in the final clean table.
+Detailed BLASTN fields such as PHATRDRAFT IDs, *P. tricornutum* gene names, percent identity, alignment length, bitscore, and e-value were not retained in the final clean review table.
 ### 17.3 Functional annotation layers
 Functional annotations were integrated from Swiss-Prot, UniProtKB Bacillariophyta, InterProScan, and AntiFam evidence.

-Swiss-Prot provided the conservative manually reviewed annotation layer.
-UniProtKB Bacillariophyta provided a diatom-focused homology layer.
+Swiss-Prot was used as the conservative manually reviewed annotation layer.
+UniProtKB Bacillariophyta was used as a diatom-focused homology layer.
 InterProScan contributed conserved domains, protein families, GO terms, and pathway annotations.
 AntiFam matches were retained as warning flags rather than functional annotations.

-Each all-protein annotation table was checked to confirm one row per BRAKER4 protein isoform plus one header line.
-The expected line count for each all-protein table was:
+Each all-protein annotation table was checked to confirm that it contained one row per BRAKER4 protein isoform plus one header line:
 ```text
 16,947 BRAKER4 protein isoforms + 1 header = 16,948 lines
 ```